TheAssassin/galaxy-calculator/README.md

 # Galaxy Calculator

+Galaxy Calculator is a Work in Progress, it is based on Sir Isaac Newtons Calculations, and was updated to include the Math Nikola Tesla, thus inventing a new type of Math I call Trinary Mathematics, that is used to Calculate the Galaxy.

-This Project is Open Source, with No License required, this is a Qt Quick QML App, that will run on Desktop.
+This Project is Open Source, with No License required, this is a Qt Quick QML App, that will run on Desktop and other devices.

 This App can be compiled for any OS that Qt supports: Linux, Windows, MAC, Android and iOS, as well as every OS that Qt supports, so this should run on most if not all popular OS's.